 - Infants and children under 5 years of age

 Mothers, fathers, guardians, or foster parents are welcome to apply for their children.

-WIC screens children for dietary concerns, iron deficiency, and growth concerns.
+- WIC screens for a variety of potential health and nutrition concerns, such as iron deficiency, nutrient intake and growth

 To enroll in the program or schedule an appointment, contact Allison at 503-842-3943.

 This institution is an equal opportunity provider / Esta institución es un proveedor que ofrece igualdad de oportunidades.